-A family's request for a live-in aide should be made in writing, however the request may be made orally.
-RHA will verify the need for a live-in aide with a reliable, knowledgeable professional provided by the family, such as a doctor, social worker, or case worker.
-For continued approval, the family must submit a new, written request-subject to RHA verification-at each annual reexamination.
+A family's request for a live-in aide may be made either orally or in writing.
+RHA will verify the need for a live-in aide, if necessary, with a reliable, knowledgeable professional provided by the family, such as a doctor, social worker, or case worker.
+For continued approval, the family may be required to submit a new, written request-subject to RHA verification-at each annual reexamination.